fabsig/GPBoost/README.md

 - Add [CHOLMOD](https://github.com/DrTimothyAldenDavis/SuiteSparse) support

 #### Methodological issues
+- Add multivariate models, e.g., using coregionalization
-- Add a spatio-temporal Gaussian process model (e.g. a separable one)
+- Add spatio-temporal Gaussian process models
-- Add possibility to predict latent Gaussian processes and random effects (e.g. random coefficients)
+- Add possibility to predict latent Gaussian processes and random effects (e.g., random coefficients)
 - Implement more approaches such that computations scale well (memory and time) for Gaussian process models and mixed effects models with more than one grouping variable for non-Gaussian data
 - Support sample weights